Best homeowners insurance in South Carolina for 2025

 -

 Why Cincinnati made our list: Cincinnati may be a good option for South Carolina homeowners who own a high-value home.
 This company sells three tiers of homeowners insurance — Executive Homeowner, Executive Capstone and Executive Classic.
-The Executive Homeowner is for any home value, while the Executive Classic policy covers homes with a replacement cost value of $500,000 and above and the Executive Capstone policy covers homes with a replacement cost value of $1 million and above.
-Unfortunately, the company was not rated by J.D.
-Power for its customer service experience.
+The Executive Homeowner policy is for any home value, while the Executive Classic policy covers homes with a replacement cost value of $500,000 and above and the Executive Capstone policy covers homes with a replacement cost value of $1 million or more.
+However, the company isn’t included in J.D.
+Power studies because of its small market share in the Southeast region.

 Who Cincinnati may be good for: South Carolina homeowners with high-value homes worth $500K or more might want to consider getting a quote from Cincinnati.
 The company has extensive experience insuring high-value homes and knows what these properties need to be adequately protected.